Smythson Panama Diary

 Just that for about 6 weeks a year, I’m ahead.
 Full of the excitement that the new year brings.

-The Bond Street purveyors of stationary Smythson start each year’s diary in mid November.
+The Bond Street purveyors of stationery Smythson start each year’s diary in mid November.

 This, I suspect is for highly sensible and practical reasons.
 I ignore these reasons, preferring to allow the early start to let me dream.